Boorman Family Genealogy - Growing Our Family Tree

 But I have been unable to find the parish source for this christening online, so haven't verified this.

-And according to the will for Jeremia or Jeremy Whitaker probated 16 Feb 1719 [sic*], his last residence was Charleton Marshall, Dorset, England.
-"All my children" were mentioned en masse but not named in his will, nor were his parents.
+According to a will for Jeremiah or Jeremy Whitaker probated 16 Feb 1719 [sic*], his last residence was Charleton Marshall, Dorset, England.
+"All my children" were but not named in his will, nor were his parents.
 But his wife Anne, father-in-law Mr John Haskell and his brother Mr James Whitaker are named.
+Also mentioned in this will are "friends Mrs Grove, Lady Russell and Miss Russell, Charles Croft Lisle Esqr and his Lady", who were to be presented with rings by "Anne by dear wife" at 20s apiece.

 * Converting this date to the new calendar, the will was probably probated 16 Feb 1720, which makes more sense if he wasn't buried until 12 Aug 1719!
 From the images of the will, it was signed 7 Aug 1719 during his final days.
 I have tried to read the probate summary at the end but it is in Latin (which I can’t read).
 Although I can't confirm the complete date, the word “ffebruary” is clearly recognizable.
 Others report that his will was probated 17 Feb 1720.